west-code-development/westpy/doc/installation.rst

 ============

 The recommendend installation method for **WESTpy** is via python install.
-The software is tested for python version 3.x and has the following dependencies:
+The software is tested for Python version 3.x and has the following dependencies:

    - ``numpy``
    - ``scipy``